joaomdsg/bonding-config-in-ubuntu/README.md

 - #### `setup_bonding` playbook
-  This playbook needs to be provided with the folowing variables variables:
+  This playbook needs to be provided with the folowing variables:
   - `interfaces`: a comma separated list of interfaces
   - `bond_ip`: a static IP in the CIDR notation
   - `bond_gateway`: default gateway IP